proballstar/atlas/README.md

 have very good time agament as there is not sense of time on the ship.
 SkyHawk helps with Scheduling and is aviable on iOS, Andriod, and UWP ( Universal Windows Platform ).
 SkyHawk combines Python, and C#

 to create wonderfule and amazing games

+Now Project Omega is about helping with Coronavirus which put the whole earth in a lockdown.
+As there were not many Tests and people needed help.
+Omega helps with Coronavirus Concerns using Python and Machine

+Learning as well as C# This application will create a less concern

+The Rocket is made by Aaron H Ma.
+He used C# and Python for Rocket Functionality
 ```

 ![Loading...](./svg/loader/material.svg) Loading...